SLEEP

 Cold camp routines are easier when you are not fumbling in the dark with weak lighting.

 Cold-weather camping has a way of exposing the weakest link fast.
 Usually it is not some dramatic disaster.
-It is one boring failure that drags the whole night down: cold ground, weak layers, bad lighting, or no easy hot food when your patience is already thinning out.
+It is one boring failure that drags the whole night down: cold ground, weak layers, bad lighting, no easy hot food, or a heat setup that sounded better than it actually works.

 GROUND LOSS